-The Environmental Cleanup Program (ECP), referred to as Project X, provides for the allocation of two percent of annual Measure M2 (M2) revenues to improve overall water quality in Orange County.
-Funding is allocated on a countywide competitive basis assist jurisdictions controlling to in transportation-related pollution.
+The Environmental Cleanup Program (ECP), referred to as Project X, allocates two percent of the annual Measure M2 (M2) revenues to improve overall water quality in Orange County.
+Funding is allocated on a countywide competitive basis to assist jurisdictions in controlling transportation-related pollution.
 These funds are intended to supplement, not supplant, existing transportation-related water quality programs.
 Funds are awarded to priority projects that improve water quality in streams, harbors, and other waterways that have a nexus to transportation-related pollution, consistent with the Orange County Transportation Authority's (OCTA) Ordinance No. 3.
 The Environmental Cleanup Allocation Committee (ECAC) is tasked to advise the OCTA Board of Directors (Board) on priorities and processes for the use of ECP funds.

-Measure M2 Environmental Cleanup Program (Project X) - 2023 Tier 1 Grant Program Call for Projects
+Measure M2 Environmental Cleanup Program (Project X) -2025 Tier 1 Grant Program Call for Projects